 Since 2005, resource management staff and interns have been conducting comprehensive visitor impact mapping through a combination of inventories, assessments, surveys, and digital photos.
 Many of the project’s components were developed specifically for Oregon Caves, as it is not a pristine cave, but one that has endured visitor impacts since its first known exploration in 1874.
-Project work will continue through 2008.
+Project work will continue through the future.

 What will visitor impact mapping reveal?

 First, this project will create baseline datasets to compare with future conditions in the cave, including photos tied into specific locations and dates, cave pool conductivity readings, algae maps, compaction and cave floor sediment data, and a catalog of bones and fossils.
 Second, from the many approaches being used to map and monitor visitor impacts, resource management staff can develop protocols for monitoring visitor impacts that may be used for other caves.
 Third, the data gathered will reveal spatial patterns, areas to focus cave cleanup efforts, the nuances of specific kinds of impacts, and perhaps in five, ten, or twenty years, the nature of impacts over time.